๐Ÿคณ๐ŸผGlobal Strategic Marketing

 Joint Ventures

-• Creates a new, jointly owned entity—both partners contribute capital, expertise, or market access to the shared enterprise
+• Creates a new, jointly owned entity.
+Both partners contribute capital, expertise, or market access to the shared enterprise.

 Strategic Alliances

-• Maximum flexibility allows companies to pursue opportunities without long-term structural commitments
+• Maximum flexibility allows companies to pursue opportunities without long-term structural commitments or creating a new legal entity.

-Compare: Joint Ventures vs. Strategic Alliances—both involve partnership, but joint ventures create a separate legal entity with shared ownership, while alliances maintain partner independence.
+Compare: Joint Ventures vs. Strategic Alliances โ€” both involve partnership, but joint ventures create a separate legal entity with shared ownership, while alliances maintain partner independence.
 Joint ventures signal stronger commitment; alliances offer easier exit.
-Use joint ventures as your example when discussing market entry requiring local equity participation.
+Use joint ventures as your example when discussing market entry that requires local equity participation.

 Production-Focused Entry Modes